OmriLeshem1234/Mapping-Functional-Language-Areas-with-non-Functional-Brain-MRI/README.md

 Test results will be saved under the `./outputs/` directory, which is created automatically.

 This includes:
+- Saving predicted segmentation probabilities as NIfTI files (`.nii.gz`)
-- Predicted segmentation masks as NIfTI files (`.nii.gz`)
+- Saving final binary segmentation masks as NIfTI files (`.nii.gz`)
-- ROC curves per region/model
-- Sensitivity values per margin (no plots)

 ---